dragon540/Webber/README.md

-# Webber
+# Texter
- **A WYSIWYG editor (UNDER DEVELOPMENT)**
+ **A text editor (UNDER DEVELOPMENT)**

-Webber is a software which will help to create websites by automatically generating html code for some predefined action.
+Webber is a text editor originally made as a wysiwyg editor but is now just a text editor

 ![alt text](https://github.com/dragon540/Webber/blob/master/documentation/WEBBER.png)